 We get a lot of questions from Studyclix users asking us the best way to study.
 There's a lot of research out there from psychologists who tell us that the best way to learn more is not just to spend more time studying but to make sure you are studying effectively.
 Here are 6 tips that will help you make sure you are not wasting your valuable study time.

 6 ways to make sure you are studying effectively

 1. Keep zoning out?
 Take proper breaks.

 Lots of students think the way to do better is to study for longer.
 This is not the case.
 If you've ever had the feeling of drifting off in the middle of studying, it's because you are studying for too long at a time.
 The human brain typically can only concentrate for 25 minutes at a time.
-You are best to study for 30 minute blocks broken up by a reward of a 5 minute break between each.
+It's best to study in 30 minute blocks broken up by the reward of a 5 minute break between each.
 You can use the Pomodoro technique to help you do this.

 At the start of each study session you should decide on a reward for when you finish.
 It might be to watch TV, go out, go online, whatever.
 It's important that you have something to work towards so you can reward your efforts with some positive reinforcement.
 This trains your brain to associate study with positive experiences.

 2. Find it hard to start studying?
 Get your study area right.

 Loads of students study in their bedroom or in the kitchen or living rooms at home.
 The problem with this is that your brain associates these places with activities other than studying.
 So when you're in your bedroom all you want to do is sleep.

 You need to set up a proper study area.
 If you must study in your bedroom then try and turn your desk away from your bed.
 Also try to minimize distractions by staying off any social media and your phone while you are studying.
 Instead use your breaks as a chance to catch up with your friends online.